 The world is overflowing with beauty, wonder, and adventure.
 There is more to experience than anyone could hope to fit into a single lifetime.
 Yet there I was, trading the best years of my life for a paycheck.
 As I considered my predicament with my new perspective, everything came into sharp focus.
 Something needed to change.

 The first step was obvious.
 We needed a clear picture of the life that we wanted to live.
-So, one day, my wife and I sat down and started to list everything that we wanted to do, see, learn, and give.
-Several weeks later, we completed the first draft of our bucket list, which has become the central theme of this blog.
+So, my wife and I sat down and started to list everything that we wanted to do, see, learn, and give.
+Several weeks later, we completed the first draft of our bucket list, which has since become the central theme of this blog.
 List in hand, we lacked just one thing: a vehicle that would finance it.

 The eight weeks…